eMahtab/java-refresher/README.md

 `int[] emptyArray = new int[0];` , but this won't even compile `int[] compileError = new int[];`

+## final class

+Marking a class as final in Java means that it cannot be subclassed (extended).
+This is done for several reasons e.g. Ensuring that the class's behavior remains as designed.

 ## == and equals(), comparing references vs comparing content
 ```java
 public class Main {